2022-23 Classical Season Inspiration: The Tempest

 About the Music

 ADÈS The Tempest Symphony

-Shakespeare’s plays have provided a limitless source of inspiration, and this evening pairs two particularly evocative responses to his comedy The Tempest.
-First Thomas Adès, in his Cleveland Orchestra conducting debut, leads the world premiere of his Tempest Symphony, based upon the music from his 2012 opera.
-This is followed by Jean Sibelius’s Prelude and Suite that was assembled from incidental music he wrote for a Danish production of the play.
+Shakespeare’s plays have provided a limitless source of inspiration, and this program pairs particularly evocative responses to his comedy The Tempest by two composers.
+Jean Sibelius’s Prelude and Suite was assembled from incidental music he wrote for a Danish production of the play.
+Next, Thomas Adès, in his Cleveland Orchestra conducting debut, leads the U.S. premiere of his Tempest Symphony, based upon the music from his 2012 opera.
 Through this pairing, Adès explores the boundless nature of creativity and vast range of ingenuity.